jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 ContactTypeIndex
 ================

-This section shows the ContactTypeIndex structure, which is in GeneralContact to select specific contact items, such as spheres, ANCFCable or triangle items.
+The enumeration type  ContactTypeIndex is used in GeneralContact to select specific contact items, such as spheres, ANCFCable or triangle items.